datum360/Datum360-API-User-Guides/Matthew/DDM360/Tag/GET documents for tag.md

 ```

 ## Response Body
-JSON array of objects where each object is a document that the tag appears in
+JSON array of objects where each object is a document that the tag appears in.

 ## Example Response
 ```JSON